MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ---
 # Microsoft Entra multifactor authentication external method provider reference (Preview)

-This topic describes how external authentication providers connect to Entra ID, and how tenant admins can manage authentication requirements for their tenant to use external provider authentication.
+This topic describes how external authentication providers connect to Entra ID, and how tenant admins can manage authentication requirements for their tenant to be satisfied by external provider authentication for a second factor.

 Entra ID external authentication methods are the way to allow customers to integrate external authentication providers as a method to satisfy the authentication requirements for the resource/application being requested.